FAQsSkip information index

 - Place, date and signature of the competent organ for its issue and the safe verification code.

-In general, in the case of tax clearance certificates or certificates for contractors and subcontractors, the result of the tax certificates shall be one of the following:
+As a general rule, when the certificate being sought is whether one is up-to-date with one's tax duties, or one of contractors and subcontractors, the result of the tax certificates will be one of the following:

 - Positive if it is determined that tax obligations are up-to-date.

 - The certificate is denied due to debts held by the applicant.

 - The certificate is denied due to the applicant failing to submit tax returns.

 - The certificate is denied due to the two previous reasons.